vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/external-dns/external-dns.md

       This is necessary to assign a public IP address of the Ingress controller to the Ingress resource.
 This will allow ExternalDNS to create the correct resource records for Ingress.

-   Wait for the addon installation to complete.
+   Wait for the add-on installation to complete.
 This process may take a long time.

 1. Create a manifest for the `coffee` application: